GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/integration-guide/index.md

 ### How the API returns topics

-If Chrome lacks a sufficient number of observed topics to create the top five topics for an epoch (one week), then Topics will add random topics to complete the top five.
-The Topics Internals column headed **Real or Random** indicates whether that particular topic was based on a real observation or additional random 'padding' to complete the top five.
+If Chrome lacks a sufficient number of observed topics to create the top five topics for an epoch (one week), then the Topics API will add random topics to complete the top five.
+The Topics Internals column headed **Real or Random** indicates whether that particular topic was based on a real observation or additional random "padding" to complete the top five.
 Read more about this mechanism in the [explainer](https://github.com/patcg-individual-drafts/topics#specific-details).

 The topic selected for each epoch is randomly selected from the user's top five topics for that time period.
 If not enough topics have been observed during the epoch, then additional topics will be chosen at random to make up the total of five.
+These randomly selected topics are subject to filtering.

 To further enhance privacy and ensure that all topics may be represented, there is a 5% chance that the topic selected for an epoch is randomly selected from all topics, instead of being chosen from observed topics.
+As in the case above where too few topics had been observed, these randomly selected topics are not subject to filtering.

-More on how topics are selected is availble in [Topics classification](/docs/privacy-sandbox/topics/topic-classification/#how-the-users-top-five-topics-are-selected).
+More on how topics are selected is available in [Topics classification](/docs/privacy-sandbox/topics/topic-classification/#how-the-users-top-five-topics-are-selected).

 ### Key recommendations